brandur/sorg/content/drafts/mongodb.md

 #### Scalability Example #1: Webhooks (#webhooks)

 A company I've worked implemented Webhooks as a streaming API to notify customers of changes occurring in their account.
-Okay, so far so good.

 Because sharding was readily available, the engineers in charge decided that it wouldn't be bad idea to just store every Webhook notification that ever went